 Making your WordPress website appear at the top of the search engine results page (SERP) is something you can achieve if you spend some time on your search engine optimization.

-Putting your WordPress website on top of search results on search engines for user-specific queries is very important today to grow rapidly and surpass competition online – to achieve this you definitely need to solid SEO strategy for your business/brand.
+Putting your WordPress website on top of search results on search engines for user-specific queries is very important today to grow rapidly and surpass the competition online – to achieve this you definitely need to solid SEO strategy for your business/brand.

 What is WordPress SEO?